Agriculture in California: Pierce's Disease

-PD was assumed to be viral until the 1970s.
-The first isolation and identification of the bacterium is variously credited either to two groups simultaneously in 1973, Goheen et al., 1973 and Hopkins & Mollenhauer 1973, or only to Davis, Purcell, and Thomson 1978.

-In 1997 the Blue-Green Sharpshooter (the primary PD vector) arrived here and the two have combined badly ever since.
-(See .)
-Only two years later, in 1999 together they inflicted over US$6 million in Southern California alone.

-The Glassy-winged sharpshooter (GWSS) is an invasive agricultural pest which arrived in Southern California in the 1990s and has since invaded the central part of the state as well.
-(See .)
-It is an unusually effective vector of PD.

-PD today

 The CDFA's Pierce's Disease Control Program coordinates response and research in the state.
 Alston et al., 2013 estimates that PD cost the state $92m in 2013 and over Tumber et al., 2014 estimates $104m annually in 2014.
 Burbank estimates the cost to be $100m annually by 2022.

 GWSS remains a common vector of PD and as such is a severe drag on the entire continent's wine grape and table grape pricing and supply.
-In the Napa- and Sonoma- Valleys and other such costal AVAs PD mostly occurs in hotspots adjascent to small water flows.
+In the Napa- and Sonoma- Valleys and other such costal AVAs PD mostly occurs in hotspots adjacent to small water flows.
 These areas are defined by small streams and ornamental irrigation.
 These are favorable habitat for the BGSS.
 Lin et al., 2005 provides SSRs for differentiating between the state's various strains infecting grape and other crops and Lin et al., 2013 for grape-infecting strains here and in Texas.

 The BGSS is known to thrive in higher temperatures and PD epidemics are more severe in hotter years, and there is evidence that global warming is increasing BGSS transmission of PD here.
 Larger data sets are needed for stronger confirmation.

 There are two major divisions here, a lineage from Bakersfield and Santa Barbara and another from Temecula and the north.
 Within the northern areas there is lower gene flow, probably due to the Mayacamas Mountains.

 Zhang et al., 2011 compares a PD strain to EB92-1 and finds that they are surprisingly similar.
 EB92-1 is a biocontrol strain discovered by Hopkins in 1992 and published as Hopkins 2005.
 It is originally from elderberry (Sambucus spp.) and is highly persistent on grapevine but is asymptomatic.
 Zhang finds that the EB92-1 genome is a proper subset of the Temecula1 genome, lacking 11 missing genes, 10 of which are predicted to be pathogenicity factors.

 Vanhove et al., 2020 elucidates the current genetic situation of PD strains here, including population structure and their evolution.